Serving Clients Throughout Southern California

 Where Does Bail Money Go If Charges Are Dropped?

-Even if charges are dropped, defendants may not get their bail money back immediately.
-Some jurisdictions require the return of all or a portion of that money in order to be used towards fines, fees or restitution.
-Where this isn’t required by law, it may still be part of the defendant’s individual release agreement and any conditions for getting out on bail.
+Even if charges are dropped, defendants may not get their bail money back right away.
+Some jurisdictions will require you toΒ return of all or a portion of that money in order to be used towards fines, fees or restitution.
+Even when not required by law, this may still be part of the defendant’s individual release agreement and a part of the conditions to getting out on bail.

 How To Get Bail Money Back